Jeffrey Shuman: Extradition and sentence

-After Shuman's last robbery in Mississauga, Ontario, on May 8, 2015, he fled Canada to France using his French passport.
+After Shuman's last robbery in Mississauga, Ontario, on May 8, 2015, he fled to France using his French passport.
 York Regional Police issued an international arrest warrant, and four months later, on September 15, 2015, with the help of French, German, Swiss and Danish authorities who monitored his activities in Europe, tracked him down to Geneva, Switzerland, where he was arrested on his way from France.
+Shuman fought the extradition order for two months but a Swiss court upheld the legality of the order.

-Shuman was due for extradition to Canada on February 23, 2016, however, Shuman faked chest pains over French airspace in an attempt to force the commercial plane to land in France since the country does not extradite their citizens.
-Instead, the plane landed in London, England where Shuman was taken to hospital with no evidence of heart problems.
-Due to this situation, commercial airlines would not allow him to fly, so a private jet was arranged landing in Toronto.
+Accompanied by four Canadian municipal police officers, Shuman was placed aboard an Air Canada flight for extradition to Canada on February 23, 2016, however, Shuman faked chest pains over French airspace in an attempt to get the flight to land in France since the country does not extradite their citizens.
+Upon advice from the Canadian officers, the plane diverted to Heathrow Airport in London, where he was technically not granted entry to the United Kingdom but instead placed in "immigration hold", which preventing him from arguing that the extradition order was invalid (it only applied to Geneva) and that he should be repatriated to France.
+Under armed police escort, Shuman was taken to a London hospital and the checkup showed no evidence of heart problems.
+Shuman caused a disturbance and was banned from the passenger flight.
+As Shuman's lawyer was attempting to file claims of being wrongly convicted, the Attorney General of Ontario charted a private jet, costing nearly $100,000 to transport him to Toronto.

 Shuman faced 31 criminal charges, including 11 counts of armed robbery.
 On July 25, 2017, Shuman was sentenced to 15 years in prison and ordered to pay back nearly $450,000 in restitution, in a Newmarket courthouse, after pleading guilty to seven counts of robbery using a firearm.

+Shuman has been held at Collins Bay Institution in Kingston, Ontario.
+His two requests for parole, in 2022 and 2024, were denied.
+He is set to be released in September 2025, and immediately deported to France.